meginks/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Difference 1: display: block starts on a new line and display: inline starts on the same line

+Difference 2: display: block takes up the entire width of the container and display: inline ignores height and needs a width set or it won't show up.

 3. What are the 4 areas of the box model?